 Metrolink's CMF is the major daily servicing location and maintenance facility in the region.
-The HSR Build Alternative proposes reconfiguration of the various yard and maintenance facilities within the CMF to accommodate HSR, while maintaining the existing yard operations.
-Figure 2-27 in Section 2.5.2.2 is a schematic diagram of the existing CMF and the proposed changes, which include new mainline-to-yard track connections, partial demolition and reconstruction of the existing maintenance shop, a revised roadway network with reconfigured parking areas, and track relocations.
-Additionally, several facilities would need to be relocated within the CMF, including a progressive maintenance and wheel truing facility, a train-washing/reclamation building, a yard pump house, and two service and inspection tracks.
-Utilities would also need to be relocated within the CMF, including domestic and fire water, underdrains and reconstructed catch basins, power facilities including emergency generator and electrical substation, hazardous materials storage, fueling facilities and storage tanks, oil water separator, and sanitary sewer systems.
-The construction work at the CMF would be phased to minimize the disruption to the existing operations and to maintain the key operational facilities.
+The HSR Build Alternative proposes reconfiguration of the various yard and maintenance facilities within the CMF to accommodate HSR, while maintaining as many of the existing yard operations as possible.
+Figure 2-27 in Section 2.5.2.2 is a schematic diagram of the existing CMF and the proposed changes, which include new mainline-to-yard track connections; partial demolition of the existing maintenance shop; a revised roadway network with reconfigured parking areas; and track relocation shifts and construction to provide additional storage capacity.
+Additionally, several facilities would need to be relocated or rebuilt within the CMF, including a train-washing/ reclamation building, a yard pump house, and two service and inspection tracks.
+Utilities would also need to be relocated with the CMF, including domestic and fire water; underdrains and reconstructed catch basins; power facilities; fueling facilities and storage tanks; and sanitary sewer systems.
+The proposed design would not be able to accommodate wheel truing operations or progressive maintenance bays; these would be relocated to another Metrolink facility.
+All other facilities and infrastructure would remain in place.
+The construction work at the CMF would be phased to minimize the disruption to existing operations and to maintain the key operational facilities.